Sejal060/hackathon/DEPLOYMENT_READY_SUMMARY.md

 1. Verify the new `/judge` endpoint functionality
 2. Test end-to-end flow with judging integration
 3. Update QA reports with new endpoint testing
+4. Run `check_deployment.py` to verify all endpoints return 200

 ## 🎉 Project Status